abhishekrai2304/WebsiteTemplates/README.md

 # Website Component Templates.

-* This repo is dedicated to all the templates we regularly use while developing websites/webapps.
+* This repo is dedicated to all the templates we are regularly use while developing websites/webapps.

 ## Instructions For submitting your templates